Home > Syringe services

 Grays Harbor County Public Health & Social Services Department offers syringe services every Wednesday from 11:30am-3:30pm.
 The program is operated out of a converted recreational vehicle that parks under the Chehalis River Bridge near downtown Aberdeen.

-• Clients are given 1 new, sterile syringe for every used syringe they bring in (a “1 for 1” exchange).
+• Clients are given 1 new, sterile syringe for every used syringe they bring in.
 If clients bring in a large container of uncounted syringes, staff will use established guidelines to make an educated estimate of the number of needles in the container.
 To prevent needlestick injuries, staff are prohibited (and clients are discouraged) from handling the needles to do a precise count.

-• Clients are also provided other harm reduction supplies which may include male condoms, band aids, antibiotic ointment, cottons, cookers, tourniquets, alcohol wipes, and hand sanitizer.
+• Clients are also provided other supplies to prevent infections and the spread of infectious diseases, which may include male condoms, band aids, antibiotic ointment, cottons, cookers, tourniquets, alcohol wipes, and hand sanitizer.

 • Clients who are at risk of having or witnessing an opioid overdose are provided naloxone and are trained to recognize and intervene in an overdose.